covcom/300CEM/Week_04_Simple_Views_and_Layouts/README.md

     There're quite a lot going on in the code above:

-    * Before you start a new Activity, you must define an **Intent** object.
-In the example above, there are two different ways of doing it: one uses `Intent(this, NoteEditingActivity.class)` where 'this' is the current object, and '.class' is the type of the targetting object; The other is that we create an empty Intent and then set the Action, which is a String defined in **IntentFilters**.
+    * Before you start a new Activity, you must define a **Intent** object.
+In the example above, there are two different ways of doing it: one uses `Intent(this, NoteEditingActivity.class)` where 'this' is the current object, and '.class' is the type of the targeting object; The other is that we create an empty Intent and then set the Action, which is a String defined in **IntentFilters**.
 We'll see more of this later on.
     * We can pass data along with Intent objects.
 The way to do it is to use `putExtra()` or `putExtras()` method.
 These methods take key-value pairs as inputs, where the key is used to retrieve the data back.
     * To actually move to a different Activity, you'll need either `startActivity()` or `startActivityForResult()` method.
 For both methods, you'll need to supply an Intent.
 The difference is that for the latter you need to get the results back from the other Intent.